 There is a path walkway around the mountain, which makes an interesting walk.
 Along the way you will probably see pilgrims praying at a little cave.
 Inside the cave, water droplets drip from the roof, and it is said that these are the tears of Suleyman.
 Pilgrims come to pray to relief from illnesses and for help in solving problems.
 For some reason (apparently, in profile some people think it resembles a pregnant woman lying down – but you have to be some distance away and in the direction to see this), it is also revered by many women who have been unable to bear children.
-From X-XI centuries till the beginning of XX century, at the foothills, slopes, and even on the tops of Sulaiman-Too, there were erected many Muslim religious constructions, including Mazars, mosques, and etc. One of them was the mausoleum of Asaf ibn Burhia, named in honor of the vizier of King Solomon.
+There were erected many Muslim religious constructions, including mazars and mosques built from 10th and 11th centuries till the beginning of the 20th century on the foothills, slopes, and even on the top of Sulaiman-Too.

 There are several museums in Osh that are also worth visiting.
 The Great Silk Road Museum, at the base of Sulaiman Too, has exhibits about Kyrgyzstan’s history, nature, and people that are interesting to visitors, and the Kurmanjan Datka Museum is a three-story yurt filled with textiles and paintings.